cybervisiontech/cdap-packs/etl-pack/README.rst

     void write(Mapper.Context context, Record value) throws IOException, InterruptedException;
   }

-Similarly to Source and Transformation, Sink can be integrated the CDAP application components lifecycle to use run-time user arguments.
+Similarly to *Source* and *Transformation*, a Sink can be integrated into the CDAP application components lifecycle to use run-time user arguments.

 HiveSink